jose011974/Python-Video-Downloader/yt-dlp/README.md

 	- pip installation
 	- The presence of required packages
 	- The presence of ffmpeg
+ 	- The presense of Firefox Profile folder in cookies.txt

 Assuming everything was installed and works correctly, congration!
 You are now a proud operator of Python Video Downloader!

+### HOWEVER

+The script will prompt you to open a file called cookies.txt, and replace "PROFILE NAME GOES HERE" with the name of your Firefox Profile folder.

+A Firefox Profile folder is essentially where all of your settings, bookmarks, history, cookies, etc. are stored for the Firefox Browser on your system.

+For more information, please [click here.](https://github.com/jose011974/Python-Video-Downloader/wiki/How-to-pass-your-cookies-to-Python-Video-Downloader)

 If you have any issues, please go to the [troubleshooting](https://github.com/jose011974/Python-Video-Downloader/blob/main/README.md#troubleshooting "troubleshooting") section.